 The Anthropocene* is characterised by

 Homo-sapiens' disregard for warning signs, in essence, threatening our survival.
-In order to stimulate short term gain, to trigger precarious satisfaction, this vacuum has swallowed the canary, hidden the alarm system.
+In order to stimulate short term gain and trigger precarious satisfaction, this vacuum has swallowed the canary, hidden the alarm system.
 Consumerism pushes onward harvesting materials ad infinitum.
-If we unplug thIs urge to commodify, the warnings might be read.
+If we unplug this urge to commodify, the warnings might be read.

 Or, will we continue to obfuscate our augury with machinations of commercial artifice?